moxx799/Agent/README.md

 # Requirements
-You need to get an API KEY from claude plateform [Claudeplate][plate]
+If you need the AI to formulate the cell phenotype lineage, you need to get an API KEY from Claude platform [Claudeplate][plate];
+Otherwise, you can skip this step.

 [plate]: https://platform.claude.com/dashboard